kqlynero/taxi-service/README.md

 ![image](https://user-images.githubusercontent.com/83237769/179720964-77c19113-635a-4b06-80d4-b89fdfa225fa.png)

 ## 👨‍💻General description
-This is simple web-application that supports authentication, registration and other CRUD operations.
+This is a simple web application that supports authentication, registration, and other CRUD operations.
 Taxi service has 3-layer design:
 * Controllers
 * Service
 * DAO

 Also, when we run this application, we must do authentication (or registration).
-This will allow us use all functions of this app.
+This will allow us to use all functions of this app.

 ## 💻Used technogologies